Skip to content

 • Requires a QR code platform with redirect infrastructure

-Learn more about dynamic URL QR codes and how QRLynx's redirect infrastructure works.
+Learn more about dynamic URL QR codes and how QRLynx's redirect infrastructure works, or create one now with the free URL QR code generator.

 Best for: Marketing campaigns, product packaging, business materials, menus, real estate signs — anything where you might need to update the link or track performance.